emrgnt-cmplxty/fermi/docs/0.old/front-end/introduction.md

 - **keys are a cryptographic mechanism for claiming identity and proving ownership** \
   A little bit like your driver's license and hand written signature, your public key (_driver's license_) is presented to anyone who asks to confirm that your private key (_hand written signature_) was used to sign off on something.
 This is why having someone's private key is very powerful -- you can forge their signature perfectly and undeniably -- so keep your private keys safe)

-- **accounts represent anything (ie. person or contract) that intends to participate in a transaction on the Axion platform** \
+- **accounts represent anything (ie. person or contract) that intends to participate in a transaction on the Fermi platform** \
   Accounts are identified by friendly, human readable names like "Adam" or "Eve" (people) and "check-if-apple-was-eaten" (contract) but they all require at least one keypair, a public and matching private key, to participate on the network

-- **the only way to create a new account on the Axion platform is to have another, pre-existing account sign off on the transaction using a pair of cryptographic keys** \
+- **the only way to create a new account on the Fermi platform is to have another, pre-existing account sign off on the transaction using a pair of cryptographic keys** \
   The relevant transaction in this case is `CreateAccount`, one of many supported transaction types, and signed transactions are a fundamental requirement of a blockchain to guarantee that every transaction is verifiable and traceable

 - **all accounts must pay some small amount of rent to remain on the network because accounts take up space and space costs money** \
   Accounts must pay the network for their own storage and compute as well as fees for processing transactions they initiate

 - **the cost of data storage and computation on the network is measured in units of gas which is a configurable bit of network economics but is usually vanishingly small** \
-  Gas is a dynamic, unified unit of cost for storage and compute on the Axion network.
+  Gas is a dynamic, unified unit of cost for storage and compute on the Fermi network.
 We say gas is dynamic because what you can buy with 1 unit of gas depends on network load.
 We say gas is a unified unit of cost because the costs of storage and compute are both measured in gas.
 At the time of writing it costs 1 gas to store 1 byte of data on the network and it costs 3 gas to calculate the result of 2+2.
 Creating a new account costs 2 gas.

-  Gas is purchased using Axion tokens to store data and execute computations at the rate of 1 yoctoNEAR per 1 unit of gas.
-A yoctoNEAR is 1 / 10^24 Axion, an incredibly small fraction.
-Each account on the Axion network has its own balance in Axion tokens and gas is bought on the fly when a transaction gets processed.
+  Gas is purchased using Fermi tokens to store data and execute computations at the rate of 1 yoctoNEAR per 1 unit of gas.
+A yoctoNEAR is 1 / 10^24 Fermi, an incredibly small fraction.
+Each account on the Fermi network has its own balance in Fermi tokens and gas is bought on the fly when a transaction gets processed.
 Budget limits can also be set for individual function calls.

 - **new accounts receive an initial gift of tokens, like a budget to exist and operate, which is funded by a pre-existing account called a faucet** \
   These pre-existing accounts are commonly known as faucets because, I suppose, they pour money into new accounts at the time of creation

-- **using Axion Wallet is currently the only way for new users to create an account** \
+- **using Fermi Wallet is currently the only way for new users to create an account** \
-  A key part of the functionality of Axion Wallet is to wrap a faucet account with a friendly user interface so `CreateAccount` transactions can be signed and funded by a pre-existing faucet account behind the scenes
+  A key part of the functionality of Fermi Wallet is to wrap a faucet account with a friendly user interface so `CreateAccount` transactions can be signed and funded by a pre-existing faucet account behind the scenes

 </blockquote>

-**When you use Axion Wallet** to create a new account, this is what happens behind the scenes:
+**When you use Fermi Wallet** to create a new account, this is what happens behind the scenes:

 - it uses a faucet account to sign off on the `CreateAccount` transaction for you
-- it uses the same faucet account to fund your new account with 200 Axion
+- it uses the same faucet account to fund your new account with 200 Fermi
 - it saves the private key for your new account in your browser's `LocalStorage`

-**When you use Axion CLI** to create a new account, you need what's called a `masterAccount`, a valid account (for which you control the private key, stored in a folder called `neardev` on your file system) to sign transactions before sending them to the network.
+**When you use Fermi CLI** to create a new account, you need what's called a `masterAccount`, a valid account (for which you control the private key, stored in a folder called `neardev` on your file system) to sign transactions before sending them to the network.
 We'll discuss this in detail when we get to the server-side shortly.

 **End users shouldn't have to think about any of this**.
-Users of applications you build with `near-api-js` should be directed to Axion Wallet for a seamless account creation and onboarding experience.
-It's your challenge as a developer to gracefully guide your users towards the value of your application and we hope Axion Wallet is a helpful step in that direction.
+Users of applications you build with `near-api-js` should be directed to Fermi Wallet for a seamless account creation and onboarding experience.
+It's your challenge as a developer to gracefully guide your users towards the value of your application and we hope Fermi Wallet is a helpful step in that direction.

 <blockquote class="info">
 <strong>did you know?</strong><br /><br />

-The Axion platform currently supports 2 kinds of keys: `FullAccess` and `FunctionCall` keys.
+The Fermi platform currently supports 2 kinds of keys: `FullAccess` and `FunctionCall` keys.

 When you made a call to `wallet.requestSignIn()` what you were actually doing was asking the user (the new account you just created) for permission to _act on their behalf_.
-Did you notice the restriction Axion Wallet put on this request?
+Did you notice the restriction Fermi Wallet put on this request?

 > This does not allow the app to **transfer any tokens.**

-If you didn't see it, run the Axion Wallet flow again and read carefully below the message "near-api-js client-side quickstart"
+If you didn't see it, run the Fermi Wallet flow again and read carefully below the message "near-api-js client-side quickstart"

 Can't transfer tokens?!
 Well, that's exactly what we're trying to do!
 So it fails.
 Wump wump.

 ---

-If you have Axion CLI installed you can use the `near keys <account>` command to see the list of keys available for any account.
+If you have Fermi CLI installed you can use the `near keys <account>` command to see the list of keys available for any account.

 ```sh
 near keys THE_USER_ACCOUNT  # get THE_USER_ACCOUNT from wallet.getAccountId() while browsing index.html on localhost